DekodeInteraktiv/InsightlyCli/README.md

 4. If you want to use every aspect of the `guess` command, you need the other APIs as well.

 ## Building
-From the root folder of the projeect:
+From the root folder of the project:

     sudo ./build.sh